PSP-Archive/ARK-4/README.md

 - On `PSP` you need to be running a `CFW` to install `DC-ARK` (ARK itself or any other).
 - Copy the `ARK_DC` folder to the `/PSP/GAME/` folder and run the installer from the `XMB`.
 - Follow the instructions to install DC-ARK and create a magic memory stick.
-- On `PC`, you need `Python 3` and run `MagicMemoryCreator` with `admin`/`root` priviledges.
+- On `PC`, you need `Python 3` and run `MagicMemoryCreator` with `admin`/`root` privileges.
 - On compatible models, you can use `Advanced VSH Menu` to create a `Pandora Battery`.
 - Use a `Pandora` or `Baryon Sweeper` in combination with your newly created `Magic Memory Stick` to boot up `Despertar del Cementerio`.
-- From here you can either boot ARK from memory stick, install 6.61 Firmware with ARK on the Nand or install 6.61 Official Firmware
+- From here you can either boot ARK from memory stick, install 6.61 Firmware with ARK on the NAND or install 6.61 Official Firmware

 #### Installation On PS Vita